STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 \subsubsection{Spatial-STUPD.}

-Our primary goal, through this dataset, is to create a well balanced dataset, with a wide and balanced variety of \textit{subject-object} interactions.
-Firstly, each spatial and temporal relation has 5000 datapoints each.
+This dataset's primary goal is to create a well balanced dataset, with a wide and balanced variety of \textit{subject-object} interactions.
+Firstly, each spatial and temporal relation has 5,000 samples each.
 As mentioned above, we constrain the interaction of supercategories to emulate real-world physical constraints and ensure similarity of size of \textit{subject} and \textit{object}.
 During dataset generation, we adjust the number of examples generated for each subject/object supercategory pair based on the total number of object categories interacting, so that individual category occurrences are more or less equal throughout the dataset.
 In Figure \ref{fig: stats}(a), we include the distribution of all supercategory occurrences in the STUPD dataset (including both subjects as well as objects).
 The frequencies are normalized by the number of prefab categories associated with each supercategory and presented as a fraction (percent).
-As can be seen, the normalized distribution of the majority of supercategories is more or less similar.
-A couple of observations are as follows. \begin{enumerate} \item Supercategories `track' and `tunnel' have lower frequencies because of their association with only a small number of spatial relations (such as \textit{<(movement) \textbf{along} track>} and \textit{<subject (passing) \textit{\textbf{through}} a tunnel>}. \item It can be seen that the frequency of `small objects' is slightly lower than others.
-This is a conscious design choice, because of the size mismatch between other supercategories, having much larger sizes (such as buildings, vehicles, or furniture).
-We, however, try to maintain balance by including appropriate numbers of interactions between the larger objects within the small objects supercategory and other supercategories. \end{enumerate}
+As can be seen, the normalized distribution of the majority of supercategories is more or less similar, with a couple exceptions, which arise out of conscious design choices, as described in Appendix \ref{overview of 3d prefabs used}.